Ice Navigation in Canadian Waters

 Chapter 5: Vessel design and construction for ice operations

 - Chapter 1: Icebreaking and Shipping Support Services

 - Chapter 2: Regulations and Guidelines

 - Chapter 3: Ice Climatology and Environmental Conditions

 - Chapter 4: Navigation In Ice Covered Waters

-- Chapter 5: Ship Design and Construction for Ice Operations
+- Chapter 5: Vessel Design and Construction for Ice Operations

-- Annex A: Terminology for Ice, Navigation and Ship Design
+- Annex I: Terminology for Ice, Navigation and Vessel Design

-Some icebreaker bow shapes can be referred to as conventional or traditional in that they represent a progressive improvement in icebreaking resistance while retaining the smooth hull which offers least resistance in open water (Figure 76: Conventional Icebreaker Bow Shape).
-Other bows can be referred to as unconventional or non-traditional, in that they are a distinct departure from smooth hull shapes (Figure 77: Unconventional Bow Shape).
+Some icebreaker bow shapes can be referred to as conventional or traditional in that they represent a progressive improvement in icebreaking resistance while retaining the smooth hull which offers least resistance in open water (figure 76).
+Other bows can be referred to as unconventional or non-traditional, in that they are a distinct departure from smooth hull shapes (figure 77).
 It would appear from past experience that the best traditional shapes have performed almost as well in level ice as the best non-traditional shapes.

 The selection of a midbody shape must consider its effect on resistance, manoeuvrability, construction cost, and the required deadweight.
 The midbody may be characterized by flare angle (over the full depth or locally), parallel midbody, and longitudinal taper.